MISRAJEReal Estate Partners

 Today's homes feature open-concept layouts and energy-efficient systems that ensure sustainability without compromising style.
 The contemporary finishes, including sleek countertops, custom cabinetry, and high-end appliances, add sophistication to every space.
 Laurelwood continues to provide a tranquil environment with modern touches, true to Freedman's original vision.

-Just as in 1958, Laurelwood remains ideally located—only minutes from Hollywood, Beverly Hills, and downtown Los Angeles—continuing to offer both the quiet beauty of nature and the convenience of urban access.
+Just as in 1958, Laurelwood remains ideally located, only minutes from Hollywood, Beverly Hills, and downtown Los Angeles.
+It continues to offer both the quiet beauty of nature and the convenience of urban access.

 A Timeless Transformation: Laurelwood's Homes Then and Now